farginfirmware/fargin-firmware/mcu-apps/ReadMe.md

 This folder contains sample projects which are intended to demonstrate how the fargin firmware framework works.
-It is not complete - rather, it is being continually developed.

 The following mcu apps are ready to run.
 Each has its own ReadMe.md file.
- - blinky.lua       partial fargin framework implementation
+ - blinky.minimal           minimal fargin framework
  - blinky.dotstar           works with boards with a dotstar LED
+ - blinky.serial-service    access mcu services from pc via usb
- - blinky.ff        full fargin framework implementation
+ - blinky.full-framework    full fargin framework implementation

 These apps were tested on the following boards.
  - boards with existing RIOT OS board definitions